mlc-ai/mlc-llm/docs/prebuilt_models.rst

 **2. Model library tables** For each table, we describe the **model libraries** we have pre-compiled for a specific model architecture (e.g. Llama).
 Specifically, it is categorized by the platform, parameters count, and quantization scheme.
 We link to the corresponding github link.

-**3. Model variant tables** For each table, we describe the **weights** we have pre-compiled for a specific model variant (e.g. CodeLlama, WizardLM).
+**3. Model variant tables** For each table, we describe the **weights** we have pre-compiled and the **conversation template** we have pre-defined for a specific model variant (e.g. CodeLlama, WizardLM).
 Specifically, it is categorized by model size and quantization scheme.
 We link to the corresponding hugging face link.

 Afterwards, we address how to use our prebuilt models in CLI (command line interface), iOS, and Android.